Battle of Elsenborn Ridge: Battle near Monschau and Höfen

 U.S. 3rd Battalion, 395th Infantry Regiment was positioned about 5 mi to the north of Elsenborn Ridge near the towns of Monschau and Höfen.
 From 05:25 to 05:30 on 16 December, the battalion's positions "in and around Höfen received a heavy barrage of artillery and rockets covering our entire front line."
 The enemy artillery, rocket and mortar fire cut all landline communications between the front-line units and headquarters.
 Only some radio communications between front line and the heavy weapons company remained operational.
 Twenty minutes after the barrage lifted, German infantry from the 753rd Volksgrenadier Regiment attacked the 395th in the dark in strength at five points.
 The German attack concentrated in the battalion's center, between I and K Companies.
 Another German force attempted to penetrate the Monschau area, immediately north of the Battalion's left flank.
 The 395th was outnumbered five to one and was at times surrounded.

 It initially pushed the Germans back with machine gun, small arms and mortar fire, and hand-to-hand combat and stopped the German advance.
 Without radio communication between the front-line artillery liaison officer and 196th Field Artillery, their guns could not be brought to bear on the German assault until communication was restored at 06:50.
 The artillery had registered the forward positions of the American infantry and shelled the advancing Germans while the American soldiers remained in their covered foxholes.
 It was the only sector of the American front line attacked during the Battle of the Bulge where the Germans failed to advance.
 By 07:45, the Germans withdrew, except for a group which had penetrated the Battalion's center and was soon repulsed.
 At 12:35, the Germans launched their attack again, and were pushed back by artillery and mortar fire.
-The result of the first day of what would become known as the Battle of the Bulge was 104 Germans dead "in an area 50 yd yards in front of our lines to 100 yd behind the line, and another 160 wounded counted in front of battalion lines."
-The 3rd Battalion lost four killed, seven wounded, and four missing.
+The result of the first was 104 Germans dead "in an area 50 yd yards in front of our lines to 100 yd behind the line, and another 160 wounded counted in front of battalion lines."
+The 3rd Battalion lost four killed, seven wounded and four missing.
 "We learned from a German Lieutenant prisoner of war that the enemy's mission was to take Höfen at all costs."